Dr Simon Fifer: B.Ec., M App Stats, PhD (Choice Modelling)

 Tel: 0412 804 766

-Dr Kim Hamrosi is a senior research manager at CaPPRe with a background in health and patient research.
+Dr Kim Hamrosi is a director at CaPPRe with a background in health and patient research.
 In her most recent role, Kim worked as a consultant in health technology assessment, contributing to systematic reviews, clinical guidelines, medicine and medical device reimbursement submissions as well as feasibility studies, scientific manuscripts and clinical studies.

 Kim has several years’ experience as a researcher and project manager on various government, industry and institutional projects.
 She is experienced in both qualitative and quantitative methodology, working with a broad spectrum of stakeholders, including government, industry, professional organisations, healthcare professionals and patients.
 Her areas of research have included Aboriginal health/medicine use, complementary medicines, medicine information and labelling, health literacy, adverse event reporting and inter-professional collaboration.
 She has been involved in program evaluation through her work with not for profit organisations.